 Friendships can be complicated at this time in your life.
 You may be making new friends while you are trying to keep old friends.
 One thing that can make any relationship complicated is peer pressure.
 Peer pressure is when you chose to do something you usually wouldn’t do, or you stop doing something that you normally would do because you are worried about what your friends will think.
-Some friends may pressure you to do something because “everyone else does it,” such as making fun of someone.
+Some friends may pressure you to do something because everyone else does it or they think it’s cool, such as making fun of someone.
 One of the biggest challenges that you may have to face is standing up to a friend.

 Here are tips to help you handle a disagreement with a friend:

 - You always have the right to say “no” to your friend whenever you want to.
 In a healthy friendship, you should not be afraid of losing a friend because you say “no.” Good friends should respect your right to say no about anything and not give you a hard time.
 It is important that you show your friend the same respect when they say no to you.

 - If you and your friend disagree about something or have an argument, it does not mean that you have an unhealthy relationship.
 It’s normal to feel upset when you disagree with a friend.
 You won’t always agree with what your friend has to say.
 As long as you and your friend can talk to one another and listen to what each person has to say, you should be able to work through a disagreement.
 Healthy friendships involve trust and being able to respect each other’s differences.